-- A. Exclusive Private Use: The pool is intended and is to be used solely for the enjoyment of the occupants of the principal building of the property upon which it is located and their guests. - B. Distance Requirements: Swimming pools may be located in the buildable area or required rear yard but shall not be closer than ten (10) feet to any property line on which they are located; provided that pump installations shall be located no closer than twenty (20) feet to any property line.

-C. Fencing and Access Control:

-For a below grade swimming pool, the pool or the property upon which said pool is located, shall be enclosed by a fence of a type which effectively controls the entrance by children to the pool area, said fence to be at least four (4) feet in height.
+- A. Exclusive Private Use: The pool is intended and is to be used solely for the enjoyment of the occupants of the principal building of the property upon which it is located and their guests. - B. Distance Requirements: Swimming pools may be located in the buildable area or required rear yard but shall not be closer than ten (10) feet to any property line on which they are located; provided that pump installations shall be located no closer than twenty (20) feet to any property line. - C. Fencing and Access Control: - 1.
+For a below grade swimming pool, the pool or the property upon which said pool is located, shall be enclosed by a fence of a type which effectively controls the entrance by children to the pool area, said fence to be at least six (6) feet in height.
 Wooden fences with boards placed vertically shall not have any opening wider than four (4) inches per opening and wooden fences with boards placed horizontally shall not have any opening wider than one (1) inch per opening.
+For an in-ground pool, a mechanically controlled cover can be used in lieu of fencing requirements.

-Gates installed for access to the property or pool area shall be equipped with an automatic closing and latching device to protect against uncontrolled access to the property.

-2. For an above grade swimming pool, the pool shall be equipped with an automatically retractable type ladder, a retractable ladder, or a removable ladder or shall be fenced in accordance with Section 10.23 (C,1), said ladder to be removed or retracted when said pool in not being attended.

-If access to the pool is via a deck or porch, then no access from the ground is permitted to the deck area unless the property or the ground access to the deck is fenced in accordance with Section 10.23 (C, 1).

-3. It shall be the responsibility of the property owner upon where said pool is located to maintain all fences, gates and closure devices in good operating condition.
+- 2. Gates installed for access to the property or pool area shall be equipped with an automatic closing and latching device to protect against uncontrolled access to the property. - 3.
+For an above grade swimming pool, the pool shall be equipped with an automatically retractable type ladder, a retractable ladder, or a removable ladder or shall be fenced in accordance with Section 10.23 (C,1), said ladder to be removed or retracted when said pool in not being attended. - 4.
+If access to the pool is via a deck or porch, then no access from the ground is permitted to the deck area unless the property or the ground access to the deck is fenced in accordance with Section 10.23 (C, 1). - 5.
+It shall be the responsibility of the property owner upon where said pool is located to maintain all fences, gates and closure devices in good operating condition. - 6.
 Failure to maintain fences, failure to have gates closed, or failure to either remove or retract the ladder access to the pool shall constitute a violation of the Zoning Ordinance and therefore, be subject to the penalties contained therein.